-- Plans demonstrate and provide opportunities for students to engage in the following: - Use representations to model and interpret physical, social, and mathematical phenomena - Create and use representations to organize, record, and communicate mathematical ideas - Select, apply, and translate among mathematical representations to solve problems.
+Plans demonstrate and provide opportunities for students to engage in the following:

+- Use representations to model and interpret physical, social, and mathematical phenomena - Create and use representations to organize, record, and communicate mathematical ideas - Select, apply, and translate among mathematical representations to solve problems.

-Distinguished (met) 3 Proficient (met) 2 Developing (not met) 1 Unacceptable 0 Lessons are designed to Lessons are designed to Lessons are designed to Lessons are not designed to demonstrate and allow demonstrate and allow demonstrate and allow demonstrate and allow students to demonstrate students to demonstrate students to demonstrate students to demonstrate knowledge of mathematical knowledge of mathematical knowledge of mathematical knowledge of mathematical representations.
-Throughout, representations.
-Students are representations.
-Students are representations Students are students are consistently somewhat engaged in somewhat engaged in not engaged in activities that engaged in activities that activities that address all 3 activities that address most of address most of the address all 3 indicators. indicators. the indicators. indicators.
+Distinguished (met) 3 Proficient (met) 2 Developing (not met) 1 Unacceptable 0 Lessons are designed to Lessons are designed to Lessons are designed to Lessons are not designed to demonstrate and allow demonstrate and allow demonstrate and allow demonstrate and allow students to demonstrate students to demonstrate students to demonstrate students to demonstrate knowledge of mathematical representations.
+Throughout, students are consistently engaged in activities that address all 3 indicators. knowledge of mathematical representations.
+Students are somewhat engaged in activities that address all 3 indicators. knowledge of mathematical representations.
+Students are somewhat engaged in activities that address most of the indicators. knowledge of mathematical representations Students are not engaged in activities that address most of the indicators.